Visual Question Answering in AI: what is it?

 β

-Data annotation plays a major role in the performance of Visual Question Answering (VQA) systems, for a number of reasons.
-Here are just a few of them:
+Data annotation plays a big role in the performance of Visual Question Answering (VQA) systems for a number of reasons.
+Here are a few of them:

 β